 24. Visit Shakespeare's Globe

-If you have seen the famous movie 'Shakespeare in love' you can get an idea of what you will see in this visit to the reconstruction of the original Elizabethan theater where Shakespeare's most famous plays were performed and where you will learn about playwriting in 16th century London, including the experience of having an afternoon tea.
+If you have seen the famous movie 'Shakespeare in Love', you can get an idea of what you will see in this visit to the reconstruction of the original Elizabethan theater where Shakespeare's most famous plays were performed.
+Here, you will learn about playwriting in 16th century London and have a traditional afternoon tea.